 Lyme disease is serious and can have devastating effects on dogs (as well as humans).
 The good news is, with early diagnosis and treatment, Lyme disease is often entirely curable in dogs.

 The best defense against fleas and ticks is a strong offense - that means being proactive about keeping them away from your dog in the first place.
 But if you do find yourself dealing with a flea or tick infestation, hopefully, these natural solutions are helpful for you to get rid of them quickly and effectively, without resorting to harsh chemicals.

-As always, the best thing you can do for your dog is to keep them healthy and strong so their immune system is up to the task of warding off all sorts of invaders, including fleas, ticks, and the diseases they transmit.
+As always, the best thing we can do for our dogs is to keep them healthy and strong so their immune system is up to the task of warding off all sorts of invaders, including fleas, ticks, and the diseases they transmit.
 A wholesome diet with plenty of fresh, whole ingredients is key.
 Daily exercise, plenty of fresh water, and lots of rest are also vital for keeping your dog in tip-top shape.

 In short, the best first step to protect your dog from fleas and ticks is to keep them healthy and strong so their immune system can do its job.
 If you have any concerns about your dog's health, please see your veterinarian right away.
 They know your dog's individual needs best.

 Next up in the Fleas and Ticks Channel on Dogly